BECOMING ANTI-RACIST TOGETHER

 - Incorporate Black-owned beauty and fashion into my everyday routine, and share more Black-owned businesses with you.

-- Continue to educate myself through reading, listening, watching videos, and diversifying my feed with more Black creators/brands.
+- Continue to educate myself on race and racism through reading, listening, watching videos, and diversifying my feed with more Black creators/brands.

 - Incorporate multicultural kids’ books and toys and participate in more diverse extracurricular activities.